webtp3/tp3_businessview/Packages/cal/Documentation/Advanced/ConstantEditor/CalendarBaseGeneralConstantEditorForm/Index.rst

   viewed.
 Typically, you will use the Calendar Base page and select the Subscription Manager as an Allowed View in the Flexform.

-- **Enable the Google Map (wec\_map need...):** Enables the WEC Map Extension to work with the Location Views and displays a Google Map for all Location Records.

 - **Page ID that Frontend-Created Recor...:** The Page ID (PID) that new Frontend created records should be saved on.
 This is typically the Cal-Base Storage page, if you created one.
 If left blank, the records